There’s no better feeling that watching your business sprout faster than you ever could have expected, right?

 Paying for access to a buzzing co-working space not only helps you meet some fresh faces, but also ensures that you get out of the office from time to time (whether at home or your home office).
 Although meeting new people face-to-face may not seem to directly correlate with growing your business, but it’s perhaps the best way to connect your business to your local community of entrepreneurs depending on your industry.

 The old adage of “if it aint broke, don’t fix it” might seem to make sense for those of us who are already bringing in plenty of business.
-However, it never hurts to give yourself and brand a bit of a marketing makeover once you have some extra cash on hand.
+However, it never hurts to give yourself and brand a bit of a marketing makeover once you have some extra cash on hand you should compare marketing automation tools and subsequently implementing the tool that fits your business best.
 For example, it may be helpful to take a step back and audit your company site and social presence regarding…

 - Your on-site SEO: if your traffic isn’t where you think it should be, it might be time to invest in some new content creation or a link-building campaign